-The unlawful manufacture, distribution, dispensation, possession, or use of illicit drugs and the abuse of alcohol are prohibited in and on Nova Southeastern University-owned or - controlled property and as a part of any of its activities.
+The unlawful manufacture, distribution, dispensation, possession, or use of illicit drugs and the abuse of alcohol are prohibited in and on property owned by Nova Southeastern University and as a part of any of its activities.
 No Nova Southeastern University employee or student is to report to work or school while under the influence of illicit drugs or alcohol.